Navient Student Loan Collection and Interest Charges – Losing Income

 Having government backed student loans means more payment alternatives, like income based repayment plans (IBR).

 There are options to settle a Sallie Mae loan.
 While there is a garnishment, settlement is less likely.
-This is because Navient will continue to get paid as long as the your at the job.
+This is because Navient will continue to get paid as long as you’re at the job.
 With some planning and availability of cash resources, and once the garnishment is removed, or no longer applied due to job loss or job transition, settling a Sallie Mae student loan is possible.

 The settlements on private student loan debts are generally not as good of savings as credit card bills that go delinquent.
 Depending on the circumstance you may only save 20 to 50% off of the balance owed on student loans being serviced by Navient.
 I am seeing some signs of better settlement offers on private student loans, just not enough of them to call it a trend, or to recommend negotiating for less than half of the balance as a realistic target.